Lajja (film)

-Lajja failed commercially in India but was a major commercial success in the overseas.
-It received mixed reviews, but the performances from the lead actors were highly praised.
+Lajja failed commercially in India but was a major commercial success overseas.
+It received mixed reviews with criticism for story and screenplay, but the performances from the lead actors were highly praised.

 At the 47th Filmfare Awards, Lajja was nominated for 3 awards – Best Supporting Actor (Devgn) and Best Supporting Actress (for both Rekha and Dixit).
 At the 2002 Zee Cine Awards, it won Best Supporting Actress (Dixit).

 Plot

-Vaidehi (Manisha Koirala) is married to the rich Raghu (Jackie Shroff) Outside, she has a sophisticated life but inside, Raghu is abusive and has extramarital affairs.
-Later, she is banished from the household.
-She returns to her parents' house, but they reject her as her running away from Raghu taints their family's reputation.
+Vaidehi (Manisha Koirala) is married to the rich Raghu (Jackie Shroff) in New York City.
+Outside, she lives a sophisticated life, but inside, Raghu is abusive and has extramarital affairs.
+Even his father doesn't care about his son's immoral behavior.
+Later, Vaidehi has enough and is banished from the household.
+She returns to her parents' house, but they reject her as Vaidehi running away from Raghu taints their family's reputation because her in-laws' home is a daughter's real home.
 She soon finds out she is pregnant.

 Raghu gets into a car accident and is left impotent.
-Upon knowing Vaidehi's pregnancy, he calls her, faking remorse, and asks for her to return.
+Upon knowing Vaidehi's pregnancy, he calls her, faking remorse, and asks her to return.
 She agrees, thinking Raghu has mended his ways.
-In reality, he and his father plot for the baby to become their heir and if Vaidehi intervenes, she will be killed.
-A friend informs Vaidehi of Raghu's true intentions and she escapes from his henchmen.
+In reality, he and his father plot for the baby to become their heir, and if Vaidehi intervenes, she will be killed.
+A friend informs Vaidehi of Raghu's true intentions, and she escapes from his henchmen.